 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-As discussed in Note 20 to the financial statements, the Bank presented the supplementary information required by the Bureau of Internal Revenue under Revenue Regulation (RR) No. 15-2010 in a supplementary schedule filed separately from the basic financial statements.
+As discussed on Note 20 to the financial statements, the Bank presented the supplementary information required by the Bureau of Internal Revenue (BIR) under Revenue Regulations (RR) No. 15-2010 in a supplementary schedule files separately from the basic financial statements.
 RR No. 15-2010 requires the supplementary information to be presented in the notes to the financial statements.
-Moreover, the supplementary information required by the Bangko Sentral ng Pilipinas as disclosed in Note 26 to the financial statements is presented for purposes of additional analysis.
-Such supplementary information is the responsibility of management.
-The supplementary information is, however, not a required part of the basic financial statements prepared in accordance with PFRS.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information for the years ended December 31, 2020 and 2019 required by the Bangko Sentral og Pilipinas (BSP) as disclosed in Note 24 to the financial statements are presented for purposes of additional analysis and are not required parts of the basic financial statements prepared in accordance with PFRS.
+Such supplementary information required by BIR and BSP are the responsibility of management.
+The supplementary information is not a required part of the basic financial statements prepared in accordance with PFRS; it is not also a required disclosure under the Revised Securities Regulation Code Rule 68 of the Securities and Exchange Commission.

-PUNONGBAYAN & ARAULLO
+PUNONGRAYAN & ARAULLO